Abhicoding/geekDOM/README.md

 <h3>Usage Pointers</h3>
 <ul>
   <li>
     Write the code as you would in React.
-The class for tags is written as it is.
+The class attribute in jsx is written as it is.
   </li>
   <li>
     The value attribute for tags is written as it is.